-The optional Teak woodwork in the cabins is varnished with two-part satin varnish.
-To varnish again sand with grit 180 or finer sandpaper.
+The Elm woodwork in the cabins is varnished with two-part satin varnish.
+To varnish again, sand with grit 240 or finer sandpaper.
 You can use either one or two component varnish with satin finish.
+Two-part varnish is best.